-Edinburgh's level in the new system is reviewed by the Scottish Government on a weekly basis.
-For guidance on COVID-19 for tourism and hospitality sectors visit the the Scottish Government website.
+COVID restrictions are reviewed by the Scottish Government on a regular basis.
+For guidance on COVID-19 for tourism and hospitality sectors visit the Scottish Government website.

 Ensuring compliance with the new rules

-Our Environmental Health Officers (EHOs) will be responsible for ensuring compliance with the new rules while they are in place.
-Our EHOs will also be able to advise and support your business to ensure you can operate safely and compliantly, when appropriate.
+Our Regulatory Officers will be responsible for ensuring compliance with the new rules while they are in place.
+Our officers will also be able to advise and support your business to ensure you can operate safely and compliantly, when appropriate.

-To speak to an EHO and get advice for your business, you can email us at
+To speak to a Regulatory Officer and get advice for your business, you can email us at

 Refusal to close